Tracking and Reporting

 Internal Accountability Coordination

-The Environmental Stewardship office is responsible for developing and managing the University-wide implementation strategy and sustainability reporting for the Columbia Sustainability Plan.
+The Office of Sustainability is responsible for developing and managing the University-wide implementation strategy and sustainability reporting for the Columbia Sustainability Plan.
 The focus teams are responsible for implementing the action steps that support the strategies and larger goals through the end-date of the current plan in place.

 Living Document Updates